ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Related Work

-However, standard metrics often fail to capture the systemic risks of large-scale automation. \textit{LLM-REVal} \citep{li2025llmreval} highlighted the bias of LLM judges toward LLM-generated text, while \citet{jiang2025artificial} identified the risk of an ``artificial hivemind,'' where models converge on homogenized opinions.
-Our work complements these efforts by introducing \hmaxmetric~score to benchmark against human expert ceilings and the review diversity score to explicitly quantify and mitigate the homogenization risks.
+\textbf{Evaluation of AI Reviewers.} Evaluating automated critiques remains challenging. \citet{garg2025revieweval} proposed \textit{ReviewEval} to assess actionability, and \textit{MMReview} \citep{gao2025mmreview} introduced a multimodal benchmark.
+Standard metrics, however, often fail to capture systemic automation risks. \textit{LLM-REVal} \citep{li2025llmreval} highlighted LLM judge bias, while \citet{jiang2025artificial} identified the risk of an ``artificial hivemind'' homogenizing opinions.
+Our work complements these efforts by prioritizing human-calibrated actionability via the \hmaxmetric~score and explicitly measuring homogenization risks through the review diversity score.